Jericho/StrongGrid/README.md

 ## .NET framework suport

-StrongGrid supports the `4.6.1` .NET framework as well as `.NET Core`.
+StrongGrid supports the `4.6.1` .NET framework as well as `.NET Core 2.0`.

 ## Usage